-The City of Greater Sudbury (CGS) retained Hutchinson Environmental Sciences Ltd. to provide technical guidance for the development and redevelopment of unserviced shoreline lots in support of Official Plan policies that are protective of water quality, technically sound, defensible, and which meet the intent of the Provincial Water Quality Objectives and Provincial Policy Statement.
+The City of Greater Sudbury (CGS) retained Hutchinson Environmental Sciences Ltd. to provide technical guidance for Official Plan policies to guide the development and redevelopment of un-serviced shoreline lots that are protective of water quality, technically sound, defensible, and which meet the intent of the Provincial Water Quality Objectives and Provincial Policy Statement.

-The Provincial Water Quality Objective (PWQO) for lakes on the Precambrian Shield allows human sources to increase phosphorus by 50% over a modeled background concentration to a maximum of 20 μ g/L. The Province recommends the use of their Lakeshore Capacity Model (LCM) to assess background phosphorus concentration and to determine the amount of unserviced shoreline development that can occur on lakes to meet the PWQO for phosphorus.
+The Provincial Water Quality Objective (PWQO) for lakes on the Precambrian Shield allows human sources to increase phosphorus by 50% over a modeled background concentration to a maximum of 20 μ g/L. The Province recommends the use of their Lakeshore Capacity Model (LCM) to assess background phosphorus concentration and to determine the amount of un-serviced shoreline development that can occur on lakes to meet the PWQO for phosphorus.

-The LCM was developed using the most recent Provincial guidance and suggested input parameters and coefficients.
+The LCM was applied to lakes within the City of Greater Sudbury using the most recent Provincial guidance and suggested input parameters and coefficients.
 It was applied on a watershed scale to include all lakes with a surface area greater than 10 ha within the CGS, as well as 44 upstream lakes that drain to them but that lie beyond city boundaries, for a total of 354 lakes within a total watershed area of 7,559 km2.

-Evaluation of LCM results against measured phosphorus concentration data collected for 65 lakes between 2001 and 2012 by the CGS revealed that the model does not provide sufficiently accurate predictions of phosphorus concentration in CGS lakes to determine defensible capacity limits for unserviced shoreline development using the Provincial approach.
+Evaluation of LCM results against measured phosphorus concentration data collected for 65 lakes between 2001 and 2012 by the CGS revealed that the model does not provide sufficiently accurate predictions of phosphorus concentration in CGS lakes to determine defensible capacity limits for un-serviced shoreline development using the Provincial approach.